Icy-Thought/snowflake/.github/README.md

 hand-crafted configurations, ranging from: Kitty, Alacritty, Doom-Emacs, Zathura to many other applications which can be found in the `./home` directory.

+> [!WARNING]
-> **Warning** This repository, similar to other dotfile/configuration
-> repositories, is subjected to change.
+> This repository, similar to other dotfile/configuration repositories, is subjected to change.
->
-> The reader ought to read through the commit history before blindly cloning,
-> fetching or updating the necessary files required to power up their NixOS
+> The reader ought to read through the commit history before blindly cloning, fetching or updating the necessary files required to power up their NixOS environment!
-> environment!

 In this README I will attempt to explain how to replicate my NixOS setup or achieve similar feats.
 If you find this guide not as useful as it was designed